ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

 ## Note

-Make sure the JSON Logger Service is running before executing the sequence.
+Before executing the sequence, make sure the JSON Logger Service is running.
 The measurement plug-ins depend on this service for logging, and session sharing will fail if the service is not available.